Islam in Norway: Religiosity

 Studies conducted for a TV channel in 2006 found that 18% of Norwegian Muslims reported visiting the mosque once a week.
 A similar study in 2007 reported that 36% of Muslim youth visit the mosque less than once a month.

 According to a 2007/2008 survey of students at upper secondary schools in Oslo, 25% of Muslims pray regularly while 12% attend religious services weekly.

 Opinion

 According to a survey in 2016, about 98% of Norwegian Muslims believed that Human rights are important, about 94% believed Democracy is important, and 95% believed that Muslims should live in peace with Non-Muslims.
-In the same poll a minority of 47% said that it is not important to follow Sharia law.
+In the same poll a minority of 47% said that it is not important to follow Sharia.

-According to a 2017 poll, 3 out of 10 Muslims agree it's important to follow Sharia law.
+According to a 2017 poll, 3 out of 10 Muslims agree it's important to follow Sharia.

 According to a survey of 4,000 Muslims in 2017, only two percent agreed to statements such as "Islam allows the use of violence" and that the September 11 attacks on America in 2001 can be justified.